Kacper12445/Hilbert-Project/README.md

 # Hilbert - application for text classification
+This is a student project completed for class.
+It has been done as a team work of 5 people.

 Hilbert is a web application, designated for text classification.
 It implements a BERT model, trained via Human-in-the-Loop tactics.